leanprover/logic_and_proof_lean3/first_order_logic.rst

    \UIM{A(t)}
    \end{prooftree}

-where :math:`t` is an arbitrary term.
+where :math:`t` is an arbitrary term, subject to the restriction described at the end of the next section.

 In a sense, this feels like the elimination rule for implication; we might read the hypothesis as saying "if :math:`x` is any thing, then :math:`x` is even or odd."
 The conclusion is obtained by applying it to the fact that :math:`n` is a thing.
 Note that, in general, we could replace :math:`n` by any *term* in the language, like :math:`n (m + 5) +2`.
 Similarly, the introduction rule feels like the introduction rule for implication.
 If we want to show that everything has a certain property, we temporarily let :math:`x` denote an arbitrary thing, and then show that it has the relevant property.